z-Endeavor/Internet-Draft/draft-ietf-traffic-shaping.md

 # Security Considerations

 Security Considerations are composed of a number of different pieces.
-These can be used to provide confidentiality, integrity, and replay protection; though some of these can be configured manually, generally a key management component is used.
+These can be used to provide confidentiality, integrity, and replay protection.

 ## Confidentiality